dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 The EmrEtlRunner makes use of Amazon Elastic Mapreduce (EMR) to process the raw log files and output the cleaned, enriched SnowPlow events table.

-This section of the configu file is where we configure the operation of EMR.
+This section of the config file is where we configure the operation of EMR.
 The variables with defaults can typically be left as-is, but you will need to set:

 1. `placement`, which is the Amazon EC2 region and availability zone in which the job should run, e.g. "us-east-1a" or "eu-west-1b"